The ultimate quarantine jeans are here. Just don’t call them jeggings

 Imagine a pair of jeans that magically adjusted to your body as you wore them day after day, year after year, even as your body changed.
 After an indulgent holiday meal, they’re not too snug; nor are they too loose on days when you feel your best.
 It seems like the stuff of a teen movie, but denim startup Good American may have found a way to turn this dream into a reality.

-Today, the company, cofounded by Khloe Kardashian and Emma Grede in 2016, launched Always Fit, which does away with traditional denim sizing.
+Today, the company, cofounded by Khloe Kardashian and Emma Grede in 2016, launched Always Fits, which does away with traditional denim sizing.
 Instead, it has five categories—A, B, C, D, and E—each of which covers four sizes.
 (The sizing goes from 00 to 32.)
 If you traditionally wear a size 8, for instance, you’d be in the B category, which encompasses sizes 6 to 12.
 This means that if you go up a size or two over the next few years, the jeans should still fit comfortably.
 The jeans start at $139 and come in six washes.

 Grede, Good American’s CEO, says this new collection came out of conversations she and her team had in the office.
 “Many of us have jeans for good days, and jeans for days when we feel bloated,” says Grede.
 “And then there’s the fact that our jean size seems to change over the course of the month, and over the span of years.
 This creates such a pain point for women.”
 Indeed, Grede’s research found that the average woman’s jean size fluctuates 31 times over the course of her adult life.
 (With men, it’s only 24 times.)
 The solution, she believed, was to create a jean that was stretchy enough to expand across several sizes.